Aryankpoor/metamorpheus/README.md

 # Metamorpheus

-An AI assistant made using Google Gemini API
+An AI assistant made as part of arcade using Google Gemini API